 At enrolment, all candidates for assessment will be offered RPL – recognition of prior learning.
 RPL is an assessment process that explores an individual’s non-formal and informal learning to determine the extent to which they’ve achieved the required learning and competency outcomes, or standards for entry to, and/or partial completion of, a qualification.

-For more information about RPL qualifications, please contact the Pro Training Australia team.
+For more information about RPL qualifications & Certificate 3 In Carpentry, please contact the Pro Training Australia team.

-To successfully complete the Cert 3 Carpentry course and achieve this qualification, the candidate must demonstrate competency in 30 units which comprise:
+To successfully complete the Certificate III Carpentry course and achieve this qualification, the candidate must demonstrate competency in 30 units which comprise:

 - Twenty-two core units